Wide Legged Forward Bend Prasarita Padottanasana

 Wide Legged Forward Bend Prasarita Padottanasana Benefits

-- Stretches the hamstrings, calves, and hips
+- Stretches the hamstrings and inner thighs simultaneously

-- Strengthens the legs and lower back
+- Strengthens the legs isometrically

 Wide Legged Forward Bend Prasarita Padottanasana Muscles Worked